Scientific programme

 30 min lectures (including discussion)

-• Minori Abe (Tokyo Metropolitan University, Japan)
+• Minori Abe (Hiroshima University, Japan)

 • Roi Baer (The Hebrew University of Jerusalem, Israel)

-Stochastic vector methods in Electronic Structure Theory
+Stochastic Vector Techniques in Electronic Structure

 • Tucker Carrington (Queen’s University, Kingston, Canada)